-Sub No. Name(s) Organisation Summary of Submission Comments in response - Suggests GW and all other agencies could ensure that any meetings and events include link to online map with walking routes.
-Noted.
-This sort of initiative could be developed as part of workplace travel plans.
-Other matters: Submitter also provides comment on climate change, surveys/measures, motivation, running, cycling, public transport, private vehicles, and land use planning. - Noted. - Submitter also seeks GW advocacy in support of walking/pedestrians to all levels of policy making and funding.
-Also seeks advocacy for more regular meeting of the Getting there National Advisory Group.
-GW will continue to advocate for pedestrian provisions at all levels.
+Sub No. Name(s) Organisation Summary of Submission Comments in response to online map with walking routes. workplace travel plans.
+Other matters: Submitter also provides comment on climate change, surveys/measures, motivation, running, cycling, public transport, private vehicles, and land use planning. - Noted.
+Submitter also seeks GW advocacy in support of walking/pedestrians to all levels of policy making and funding.
+Also seeks advocacy for more regular meeting of the Getting there National Advisory Group. - GW will continue to advocate for pedestrian provisions at all levels.
 Comments relating to the frequency of the Getting there group are noted and will be referred to the GW representative on that group.